How to Fix Broil element failure on Frigidaire FGGH3047VF (Gas Range)

 Step 1

-Unlike electric ranges, the Frigidaire FGGH3047VF uses a gas broil burner with a dedicated igniter rather than a heating element, so ‘broil element failure’ on this model means the broil igniter or gas valve circuit has failed.
-Start your diagnosis by confirming the broil igniter is the culprit, since it is the most common failure point and will prevent the gas valve from opening if it draws insufficient current.
-Do not assume an electric component fix applies here — the repair path is entirely different.
+The Frigidaire FGGH3047VF uses a gas broil burner with a dedicated igniter rather than an electric heating element.
+Thus, when we talk about ‘broil element failure’ here, it indicates either the broil igniter or the gas valve circuit has failed.
+Start by confirming the igniter is the issue since it’s the most common failure point and will prevent the gas valve from opening if it draws insufficient current.
+Remember, this isn’t an electric component fix — the repair path is different.

 Step 2

-Before doing anything else, unplug the range from its power outlet to eliminate shock risk from the igniter circuit, which carries line voltage during operation.
-Remove the oven racks to give yourself clear access, then locate the broil burner at the top of the oven cavity — it is a horizontal tube burner with a glow-bar igniter mounted at one end.
-Familiarize yourself with the igniter’s position now, because this is the component you will be testing and potentially replacing.
+First, unplug the range to eliminate any shock risk from the igniter circuit, which carries line voltage during operation.
+Remove the oven racks to get clear access, then locate the broil burner at the top of the oven cavity — it’s a horizontal tube burner with a glow-bar igniter mounted at one end.
+Familiarize yourself with the igniter’s position, as this is the component you’ll be testing and possibly replacing.

 Step 3

 Set your multimeter to Rx1 and probe the broil igniter terminals to measure resistance.
-A healthy igniter reads between 0 and 100 ohms; a reading above 100 ohms or an open (OL) circuit means the igniter has weakened or failed and can no longer draw enough current to open the gas valve, which is why the burner won’t light.
+A healthy igniter should read between 0 and 100 ohms; a reading above 100 ohms or an open (OL) circuit means the igniter has weakened or failed, rendering it unable to draw enough current to open the gas valve, which explains why the burner won’t light.
 To access the igniter for replacement, remove the two mounting screws securing it to the burner and unplug the wire harness connector.

 Step 4

-If the igniter tests within spec but broil still fails, the problem may lie in the broil gas valve solenoid coil, which controls gas flow to the burner.
-Test the coil resistance at the valve — the primary coil should read approximately 1,300 ohms and the secondary coil should read between 90 and 600 ohms; an open reading on either coil means the valve won’t operate and the coil or valve assembly must be replaced.
-Refer to the gas valve coil guide for your specific valve model to confirm expected values before condemning the part.
+If the igniter tests within spec but broil still fails, the issue could be with the broil gas valve solenoid coil, which controls the gas flow to the burner.
+Test the coil resistance at the valve — the primary coil should read approximately 1,300 ohms, while the secondary coil should read between 90 and 600 ohms; an open reading on either coil means the valve won’t operate, and the coil or valve assembly must be replaced.
+Check the gas valve coil guide for your specific valve model to confirm expected values before concluding the part is faulty.

 Step 5

-When replacing the igniter, shut off the gas supply valve behind or beneath the range before disconnecting any gas fittings, even though the igniter itself is electrical — working near gas lines with an open harness creates a risk if gas is present.
-Reconnect any gas fittings first, then restore the gas supply, and only then plug the range back in and restore power.
+When replacing the igniter, shut off the gas supply valve behind or beneath the range before disconnecting any gas fittings, even though the igniter itself is electrical — working near gas lines while the harness is open poses a risk if gas is leaking.
+Reconnect any gas fittings first, restore the gas supply, and only then plug the range back in and restore power.
 Pro tip: check all gas connections with a soap-and-water solution after reassembly to confirm there are no leaks before running the broiler.

 Step 6